htrajan/ht-drawsteel/Ancestries/Time Raider.md

 # Time Raider

 > “I fear no living thing, but the time [[Raider|raiders]].”\
-> —Chief Executive Admiral Lithiri Aswandala, Commander of the HOV First Get Behind Them [[Memonek]]
+> -Chief Executive Admiral Lithiri Aswandala, Commander of the HOV First Get Behind Them [[Memonek]]

-The original servitor species of the synliiroi—evil psions with near god-like power—the kuran'zoi liberated themselves during the First Psychic War.
+The original servitor species of the synliiroi-evil psions with near god-like power-the kuran'zoi liberated themselves during the First Psychic War.
 In the centuries since, they built their own culture and civilization as nomads of the timescape.
 The exonym “time [[Raider|raiders]]” was given to them by denizens of the lower worlds who, seeing the advanced technology they wield, concluded they must be from the future.

 Extraordinarily rare in Orden, the time [[Raider|raiders]] thrive on the Sea of Stars, the Sea Between Worlds, where the winds of limbo roar.